bitcoinlayers/bitcoinlayers/CONTRIBUTE.md

 Not every contribution can be measured by GitHub commits.
 Simply jumping [into our chat](https://t.me/+8rv-1I2gkmQ4ZmJh) and being a part of the discussion is super valuable and appreciated.
 You may also be able to contribute to a project in a capacity that is not listed here.
 If that's the case, [let us know](https://t.me/+8rv-1I2gkmQ4ZmJh). :)

-## Website maintaininace for bitcoinlayers.org
+## Website maintenance for bitcoinlayers.org

 Follow existing variable and file naming standards, and make sure to run `npm run format` to format with prettier.